UNDERSTANDING VIDEO COSTS

 Developing your important script

-From the original topics - the bullet points that comprise the content of the your video - you need to sit together with your video production company as a team, and together creatively work out what the script is going to be.
+From the original topics - the bullet points that comprise the content of your video - you need to sit together with your video production company as a team, and together creatively work out what your script is going to say.

-The script should then be drafted up for you as a 1st Draft and sent to you for approval.
+Next, the script outline should be drafted up for you as a 1st Draft and sent to you for approval.
 You can then make amendments and changes that help perfect it.